- How is retinoblastoma treated?

 - How good the vision in the eye is

-- Whether the tumor has extended beyond the eyeball
+- Whether the tumor has extended outside the eye

-Overall, more than 9 in 10 children can be cured of retinoblastoma.
-The chances of long-term survival are much better if the tumor has not spread beyond the eyeball.
+Overall, more than 9 in 10 children with retinoblastoma are cured.
+The chances of long-term survival are much better if the tumor has not spread outside the eye.

-The main types of treatment that can be used for retinoblastoma are:
+The main types of treatment for retinoblastoma are:

-- Photocoagulation (using lasers to kill small tumors)
+- Photocoagulation (using lasers to kill small tumors or the blood vessels that feed them)

-- Cryotherapy (using small, very cold probes to freeze and kill small tumors)
+- Cryotherapy (using cold to freeze and kill small tumors)

 - Thermotherapy (using a type of laser to apply heat to kill small tumors)